planetrenox/inzerosight/docs/readme.md

 ![](https://raw.githubusercontent.com/PlanetRenox/in0sight/master/images/ui.png "User Interface")

-There exist 7 unicode which can be typed anywhere text is allowed.
-These characters take up no space and cannot be detected without prior knowledge.
+### ?
+Unicode is the standard dictionary for every character that can be typed or pasted as text.
+There exists [millions](https://www.unicode.org/charts/) of uni codes containing foreign languages, emojis, etc. This standard won't be reverted.
+It is up to websites or the browser to ban characters.
+Some characters can have effects like making you write right to left, or act as the spacing between letters.
+From my research going through unicode charts I found 9 code points that are empty in length.
+It wouldn't be right to call them spaces because they don't even take up space.

+Now in the same way 2+2 = 4, we could say codepoint1+codepoint2 = A

+ZWUS-6, the 6 standing for base6 or senary, converts the code point to base6, then encodes the numbers with the zero width character assigned to 0-6

-This extension defines a standard to represent all unicode so they can be encoded into zero width.
+This extension defines a standard to represent **all** unicode so they can be encoded into zero width.

 ```
 /** Zero Width Unicode Standard */